 What are the recruiter’s expectations from you at the end of the interview?
 Your own questions or ideas!
 Don’t be afraid to ask questions, especially the ones that truly interest you.
-That will help you see the full picture of the job, team and the company.
+That will help you spot red flags in the recruitment process, team and the company.
 You naturally want to understand what is the scope of the role, what is the team structure and energy like or how will the interview with a recruiter look like.
 Apart from that, you can go one step further and ask your interviewers what do they value in the company and why do they work for it?

 Among our recommended questions, we can enumerate: